asmaloney/gactar/README.md

 Valid buffer states are:

-- `empty` - the buffer does not contain a chunk
+- `empty` - the buffer does not contain a chunk and the failure flag is clear
-- `full` - the buffer contains a chunk
+- `full` - there is currently a chunk in the buffer

 Checking the module state takes the form `module_state <module> <state>`.
 For example, to check if the memory module is in the error state: